What is the difference between OHSAS 18001 and ISO 45001 and what are their benefits?

 Clause 6: Planning

-• Requires that companies consider risks and opportunities associated with the issues identified in item 4.1.
+This clause requires companies to consider the risks and opportunities associated with the issues identified in item 4.1.
+It seeks to replace preventive action and reduce the need for corrective actions.

-• Requirements regarding Interested Parties (4.2);
+• Requirements referred to in Interested Parties (4.2);

 • Determine risks and opportunities that need to be addressed.

-Risk: The effect of uncertainty.
+• Risk: effect of uncertainty.

 Clause 7: Support